filamentphp/support/docs/02-assets.md

 ## Registering JavaScript files

 To register a JavaScript file with the asset system, use the `FilamentAsset::register()` method in the `boot()` method of a service provider.
-You must pass in an array of `Js` objects, which each represents a JavaScript file that should be registered in the asset system.
+You must pass in an array of `Js` objects, which each represent a JavaScript file that should be registered in the asset system.

 Each `Js` object has a unique ID and a path to the JavaScript file: